 Moms.
 Women.
 You need to do this for yourself.
 Don’t just pin it, like I did.
 Do it.
-Give yourself a detox bath. (*articles may contain affiliate links*)
+Give yourself a detox bath.
+(Enter disclaimer text)

 A few years ago, I had my first spa experience which included an aromatherapy shower, massage, and wrap.
 The experience was amazing, expensive, and quite the treat.
 When we went to Vegas, I had a similar experience, but that’s really the last time I treated myself to a nice bath.
 Being a busy lady is hard work, yinz.